Jphsx/WWProceedings/editlog.md

 - as a general remark, the document is very sparse on references, especially in the introduction, section 2 and the discussion at the end

+	>>added reference to TDR
+	--add references to OPAL
+	-- add references to lumi error and stuff in discussion

 - for Fig 5, Sec 3.2 (detector) and Sec 3.3 (software and MC samples) cite IDR.
 Especially for the MC, explicitly say that you're using samples produced for the IDR benchmarking effort.